Case study: When trust in a pastor erodes

 "I come from a church in Texas.
 In just the last four years, our pastor has hired and then fired four different associates.
 Each time he asked one of them to resign, he told that person that he'd make things very difficult if he or she said anything negative about him.
 So, until much later, the church had no idea of the real reasons these associates left.
 We want to evaluate him fairly, but he doesn't cut his associates any slack.
 So, we're not sure why we should give him the benefit of the doubt.

 "His people skills don't seem very good.
-He has treated the youth group as unimportant and has run off several church members.
-As a result, attendance has dropped 25%, from 400 to 300.
+He has treated the youth group as unimportant and has run off several church members. one resiult is that attendance has dropped 25%, from 400 to 300.

 "I know that, generally, pastors are overworked and underpaid.
 I know that many of them bear the weight of unrealistic expectations.
 However, our pastor seems too often willing to take the shortcut of bending the truth if the objective is noble.
 For instance, he reports people who transfer in from other churches as 'new Christians.'
 To me, that's being deceptive.
 It doesn't give an accurate picture of what's happening to either the members of the local church or to our denominational leaders.
 Those kinds of things have eroded trust in him.